ArcaneNibble/ArcaneNibble.github.io/content/usb-driver-ux.md

 # WinUSB

 Because this was a sufficiently visible issue (industrial customers and <abbr title="independent hardware vendors">IHVs</abbr>, including lazy IHVs, are an important part of the ecosystem which Microsoft depends on), Microsoft also developed their own generic USB driver called WinUSB.
-It has existed since Vista but has been backported to Windows XP.
+It has existed since Windows Vista but has been backported to Windows XP.

 Because this driver is developed by Microsoft, Microsoft is responsible for maintaining it and distributing it (either via Windows Update or by being included in the operating system starting with Windows 8).
+(This of course does mean that you are dependent on Microsoft to fix any bugs.)

-A problem with both the open-source generic USB drivers and this WinUSB generic driver is that there was no way to specify using only standard USB descriptors that generic drivers should be loaded.
+A problem with both the open-source generic USB drivers and this WinUSB generic driver is that there was no way to specify, using only standard USB descriptors, that generic drivers should be loaded.
 Normally, driver loading is controlled by combinations of the USB vendor ID, product ID, and device class.
 However, generic drivers can potentially be associated with _any_ vendor or product.

 The way Microsoft decided to solve this problem was by either requiring a special metadata (`.inf`) file to be installed by the end-user, or by requiring the device to implement special "Microsoft OS Descriptors" in the device's firmware.